-MS IN COMPUTING: GRAPHICS & VISUALIZATION

-(PROJECT OPTION) Required courses:
+COURSE REQUIREMENTS (PROJECT OPTION) Four of the following regular courses are required in addition to the seminar.

 CS 6610 Interactive Computer Graphics

-CS 6630 Visualization
+CS 6630 Visualization for Data Science

+CS 6635 Visualization for Scientific Data

 CS 6640 Image Processing

 CS 6670 Computer-Aided Geometric Design

 CS 7933 Graphics Seminar (or) CS 7942 Visualization Seminar (one credit hour maximum)

 A minimum of a B- or greater is required for any of the required courses.

 Three courses from the following list are required:

 CS 6160 Computational Geometry

 CS 6170 Computational Topology

 CS 6320 3D Computer Vision

 CS 6360 Virtual Reality

 CS 6540 Human/ Computer Interaction

 CS 6600 Mathematics of Computer Graphics

 CS 6620 Ray Tracing for Graphics

 CS 6650 Perception for Graphics

 CS 6660 Physics-based Animation

 CS 6665 Character Animation

 CS 6680 Computer-Aided Geometric Design II

 Elective courses (to equal 30 total credit hours):

-Students must take at least 3 and up to 6 credits (no more than 6 credits) of independent study for their MS project.
-Thesis research hours are not counted toward the degree in the project option.
+Students must take at least 3 and up to 6 credits (no more than 6 credits) of independent study for their